vitalab/vitalab.github.io/deep-learning/_posts/2018-07-20-CNN-DeepLayerAggregation.md

 ![](/deep-learning/images/deepAggregation/sc03.png)

 Note that the segmentation architecture is like a U-Net but with conv layers between the encoding and decoding layers.
-The number of conv layers is inversely proportionnal to the dept of the layers.
+The number of conv layers is inversely proportionnal to the depth of the layers.

 ## Results

-Without much surprise, the proposed architectures got quite good results on a variaty of classification datasets (like imagenet in Fig.5) and segmentation datasets (like Cityscapes in table 4).
+Without much surprise, the proposed architectures got quite good results on a variety of classification datasets (like imagenet in Fig.5) and segmentation datasets (like Cityscapes in table 4).

 ![](/deep-learning/images/deepAggregation/sc04.png)